gvwilson/thirdbit/src/fiction/madica/index.md

 said.
 "Maybe I can cut through."

 "No!"
 Laurellen stepped between him and the door.
 "You can't use up all your fuel!
-You'll---you'll---"
+You'll—you'll—"

 "I'll just go to sleep," he said.
 For the first time, Madica heard the same gentleness in his voice that had been in Laurellen's.
 "That won't be so bad.
 Not if you're here.
-Now come on---I don't think I can do this by myself."
+Now come on—I don't think I can do this by myself."

 He was right.
 It took all of them, including the cat, to prop him